How to Apply

 How to Apply for Financial Aid and When to Get Started

 Staff members at both campuses are available to provide information and assistance with financial aid programs.
 You should apply online through FAFSA.
-A FAFSA pre-application worksheet should be completed prior to applying over the web.
+A FAFSA pre-application worksheet should be completed prior to applying on the internet.
 This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office or via FAFSA.
 You must list Rappahannock Community College in order for us to receive your information electronically.

-The school code for Rappahannock Community College is 009160.
+The federal school code for Rappahannock Community College is 009160.
+It is the same regardless of what campus you plan to attend.

 The FAFSA gathers financial information about students and their family.
 The information is analyzed and the student receives a Student Aid Report (SAR).
 The priority deadline for submitting the FAFSA at RCC is April 15, especially if the student plans to enroll for the Fall Semester.
 You apply for financial aid one time a year.